 - 2 lbs of cooked chicken, shredded

-- 1 (15 oz) can of black beans, rinsed and drained
+- 1 cup of cooked black beans, rinsed and drained

 - 1 tsp garlic powder